 These will last a few days I would imagine, the pumpkin will begin to go old and mouldy after that, so I would advise to make and plan to use them rather quickly.
-The day before Halloween would be great if you want to use them in your celebrations.

 I am in no way an expert in candle making, but this is a simple activity that takes just a few supplies to make, I have no candle making equipment and I’m assuming you don’t too.
 If you have a double boiler I’m envious, ha!

 I’m sure you will have all the tools you need quite handy (bar the beeswax and wicks)

 • 1lb of Natural Beeswax, or an alternative (soy wax) I bought mine on eBay for £7.
 This is enough to make 6 small pumpkins.